MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 BGP is a routing protocol.
 AWS Direct Connect and Dynamic VPNs both utilize BGP.

 * BGP are made up of lots of autonomous systems (AS).
 AS could be a large network, could be a collection of routers but in either case they're controlled by one single entity.
-* Each AS is alocated a number by IANA - ASN.
+* Each AS is alocated a number by IANA - ASN (autonomous system numbers).
 The range is from 0 to 65535.
 64512 - 65534 are private.
+* ASNs are the way BGP identifies different entities within the network, different peers.
+It's the way that BGP can distinguish between your network, or your ASN and my network.
+* BGP is design to be reliable and distributed. **It operates over TCP, using port 179**.
+It is not automatic.
+You have to manually create a peering relationship between two different Autonomous systems.
+* Given autonomous system will learn about networks from any of the peering relationships that it has.
+Anything that it learns will communicate out to any of its other peers.
+And that is how the internet is working.
+All the major networks are busy exchanging routing and topology information.
+* BGP is a **path-vector** protocol.
+It changes the **best path to a destination between peers**.
+The path is called **ASPATH** (autonomous system path).
+* iBGP = internal BGP - routing within an AS.
+* eBGP = external BGP - routing between AS.